AlizeeFR/My-programming-studies/README.md

 ***Disclaimer: this is just a plan of my future resumé.
 I am building/changing this as it goes along and am only at year 1.
 I'm beginning college soon.
 This repository is being used to practice merges, commits, command-line connections and so on while organizing my academic studies.***

-Years studied to gain the below skills and construct projects: 5 to 8 years (bachelors + 7-year medical school + 1 year for any accelerated degrees (4+1), 40 to 60 hours a week of studying
+Years studied to gain the below skills and construct projects: 5 to 8 years (bachelors + 7-year medical school + 1 year for any accelerated degrees (4+1), 40 to 60 hours a week of studying official college courses + the ones here.
+Use Focuster.com, SquareUp, and Gantt Project Management plans for students like Asana to track progess & collaboration)

 Technical skills to study: